willau/Exercices/TD2/README.md

 - $ mvn package

 ### Name Count By Origin
-In order to count the number of name for each origin, there 3 useful classes that can be called by typing, names are self-explanatory :
+In order to count the number of name for each origin, there are 3 useful classes that can be called by using the following command :
 - $ hadoop jar 'jar file' NameCountByOrigin input/path output/path

 ### Name Count By Origin Count